totarochristian/WPF-WorkordersNotes/README.md

 <br />At the opening of the application this will be displayed.

 ### Login
+Simple login form displayed if the user isn't authenticated.<br />
 ![](/Screenshots/Login.png)
-<br />Simple login form displayed if the user isn't authenticated.

 ### Register
+Simple register form displayed if the user isn't authenticated and has clicked on register link in the login form.<br />
 ![](/Screenshots/Register.png)
-<br />Simple register form displayed if the user isn't authenticated and has clicked on register link in the login form.

 ### Notebooks
 ![](/Screenshots/Notebooks.png)